Brian Crowley: Politics

 Committee on Industry, Research and Energy and the delegation for relations with the United States.
 Crowley also served as a substitute member of the Committee on Legal Affairs.

 Crowley stated in an interview with The Irish Times on 29 September 2008 that he would like to run for President of Ireland at the 2011 presidential election.

 On 12 February 2009, the Committee on Legal Affairs of the European Parliament approved a report drafted by Brian Crowley to extend the copyright term of music recordings from 50 years to 95 years.

 He was co-president of the Union for Europe of the Nations until 2009, when Fianna Fáil joined the ALDE group.

 In June 2011, Crowley refused to release details of his expense and allowance claims as a member of the European Parliament.

 Again in July 2011, Crowley declared to Fianna Fáil party colleagues, that he was available to run for the presidency, but had been advised by party colleague Fianna Fáil TD Willie O'Dea not to seek his party's nomination.
 In the context of failure to be nominated for the presidential election by his party, Crowley withdrew his candidature for the nomination.

 From 2011 to 2013, Crowley had trouble with sores on his legs arising from his paralysis.
 These required repeated treatment which kept him out of the public eye.
 In July 2013, he said his health was improved and he intended to run for re-election in 2014.

 In June 2014, he joined the European Conservatives and Reformists group in the European Parliament, against the wishes of the Fianna Fáil leadership.
 He lost the Fianna Fáil party whip on 24 June 2014.
 Fianna Fáil stated that the principles of the ECR group were incompatible with the party.

 In December 2015, concerns were raised about Crowley's frequent absence from the European Parliament due to ill health.
 A news report in May 2016 stated that Crowley had failed to attend any votes since being re-elected over two years previously.
 In March 2018, Politico Europe included him in their list of "The 20 MEPs who matter, for the wrong reasons".
 In June 2018, the Irish Examiner reported that Crowley had not voted in the Parliament since his re-election on 2014.
-He has not cast a single vote in the 2014 to 2019 session.
+He did not cast a single vote in the 2014 to 2019 session.

 On 17 January 2019, Crowley announced at a news conference that he would not seek re-election in the European elections in May 2019, and would be retiring from public life.